andrewjdmartin/next-level-cache/readme.txt

 == Upgrade Notice ==

-= 0.0.6 =
+= 0.0.7 =
-* Fix issue with cache whitelist not being honored
+* Fix issue with adding custom values to cache whitelist
-* Added config vars to add custom keywords to cache whitelist
-* Display the query that triggered the last cache reset on the plugin settings page

 == Changelog ==

+= 0.0.7 =
+* Fix issue with adding custom values to cache whitelist

 = 0.0.6 =
 * Fix issue with cache whitelist not being honored